Apply for Financial Aid via FAFSA

 - New students: February 1 for fall admission; November 15 for spring admission.

-- Continuing students: April 1
+- Continuing students and all Graduate students: April 1

 If you’re a resident of New York state and are or will be an undergraduate student, you MAY be eligible for Tuition Assistance Program (TAP) awards.
 After filing your FAFSA, you will be able to link directly to the TAP application from the FAFSA confirmation page.